hwdsl2/setup-ipsec-vpn/aws/README.md

 Available customization parameters:

 - Amazon EC2 instance type
 > **Note**: It is possible that not all instance type options offered by this template are available in a specific AWS region.
 For example, you may not be able to deploy an `m5a.large` instance in `ap-east-1` (hypothetically).
 In that case, you might experience the following error during deployment: `The requested configuration is currently not supported.
 Please check the documentation for supported configurations`.
 Newly released regions are more prone to having this problem as there are less variety of instances.
-For more info about instance type availability in AWS regions, you might want to visit https://ec2instances.info/.
+For more info about instance type availability, refer to [https://ec2instances.info](https://ec2instances.info).
-- OS for your VPN server (Ubuntu 20.04/18.04/16.04, Debian 9, CentOS 7/8, AmazonLinux2)
+- OS for your VPN server (Ubuntu 20.04/18.04/16.04, Debian 9, CentOS 8/7, Amazon Linux 2)
 > **Note:** Before using the Debian 9 image on EC2, you need to first subscribe at the AWS Marketplace: [Debian 9](https://aws.amazon.com/marketplace/pp/B073HW9SP3).
 - Your VPN username
 - Your VPN password